nextredo/seafaring_RMS/Tests/stock_RMS/video_pipelines/may_5_2023_pipeline_testing.md

 - FFmpeg pipeline has *significantly* less latency
   - On the order of a few seconds as versus gstreamer
 - FFmpeg appears to have a more stable pipeline?
+- Both pipelines do stutter every second in the Python livestream however

 <figure>
     <img src="./images/ffmpeg_vs_gstreamer_sysmon.png" width="700"/>